jowharshamshiri/refac/docs/scrap-guide.md

 # Scrap Tool Guide

-The `scrap` tool provides comprehensive file and directory management using a `.scrap` folder for temporary storage.
+The `scrap` tool provides file and directory management using a `.scrap` folder for temporary storage.
 It's designed to help you organize your workspace by temporarily moving files you don't need immediately, with the ability to easily restore them later.

 ## Core Concepts